Fall & Spring Special Student Information and Application Process

 Most courses at Connecticut College are 4 credits.
 For courses that carry a different credit value, the tuition will be pro-rated accordingly

-Special Students are normally limited to two courses (8 semester hours) per semester.
-Connecticut College alumni who are completing their Teacher Certification Program (student teaching) in one semester are eligible to take three or more courses in a semester.
+Special Students are normally limited to two courses (8 semester hours) per fall and spring semester.
+Connecticut College alumni who are completing their Teacher Certification Program (student teaching) in one semester are eligible to take three or more courses in a fall or spring semester.

 Campus housing is not available to Special Students, with the exception of full-time Guest Students (subject to room availability).

-Alumni of the College may audit one undergraduate course free of charge per academic semester.
+Alumni of the College may audit one undergraduate course free of charge per academic (fall or spring) semester.
 Alumni must complete a special day student application.

 Connecticut College faculty and staff should consult the Office of Human Resources regarding details of the Tuition Remission policy for themselves and their dependents.
 See the "Benefits" section of the website.
 The completed tuition remission form should be submitted to the Office of the Registrar with the course registration form.